gappuser/qryptr/README.md

 ## hardware
 -Add resistor divider to measure the battery voltage
 ## software
--Create a software procedure to initialize the camera
+-Create a software procedure to turn the camera on/off to save power.
+-Implement soft poweroff after timeout.
+-Implement symmetric encryption on the long-term private key of the user.
+This will require a password prompt for decoding messages.
+-Enable multiple personal ID's (cryptographic keys) -Add start and end tags for messages and keys, so that it is clear whether a valid messages/key was received.
+-Use camera without character encoding (raw bytes).
+-Write special characters with ctrl button.
+-On screen arrows to make navigation more intuitive.

 # FAQ
 ## hardware